Transport map unadjusted Langevin algorithms: learning and discretizing perturbed samplers: Numerical examples

 where $H_i(Y^k) = \left[\frac{\partial^2 S_i}{\partial y_1 \partial y_i}, \cdots, \frac{\partial ^2S_i}{\partial y_d\partial y_i} \right]^\top$, where $\xi^{k+1}\sim \mathcal{N}(0,\mathbf{I})$.

 A transport map is learned with 2500 training samples.
 In this example, the training samples can be obtained directly since the true map that normalizes the hybrid Rosenbrock distribution is known.
 We plot the training samples in left of Figure \ref{fig:rosentrain}.
-The function $f$ in the transport map is optimized over the span of Hermite polynomials with total order 2.
+The function $f$ in the transport map is optimized over the span of Hermite polynomials with total order 2 that is then rectified so that its Jacobian is always positive definite.

 We compare implicit unadjusted Langevin (UILA) with the implicit version of TMULA (TMUILA) both with step size $h = 0.01$.
 In right of Figure \ref{fig:rosentrain}, we compare the KSD of the two systems.
 Notice that the KSD of UILA plateaus quickly, which implies that the samples are quite biased while TMUILA does not exhibit this phenomenon in our experiments.
 This implies that the use of the transport map allows us to use larger step sizes when simulating TMUILA.
-These results are further supported by the asymptotic variance estimates in Table \ref{table:hybridrosen} and the MSE plots in Figure \ref{fig:rosenmse} test functions $\phi_1(Y) = \sum_{ i = 1}^7 Y^i$ and $\phi_s(Y) = \sum_{i = 1}^7 (Y^i)^2$.
+These results are further supported by the asymptotic variance estimates in Table \ref{table:funnel} and the MSE plots in Figure \ref{fig:rosenmse} test functions $\phi_1(Y) = \sum_{ i = 1}^7 Y^i$ and $\phi_s(Y) = \sum_{i = 1}^7 (Y^i)^2$.